Ed Gonzalez: Career

 Gonzalez worked as an officer in the Houston Police Department for 18 years.
 He was elected to the Houston City Council in 2009 and served until 2016.
 Representing District H, Gonzalez was also vice mayor pro tempore from 2010 to 2012.
 Gonzalez assumed office as the 30th sheriff of Harris County, Texas, in January 2017.

 Immigration policy

-Gonzalez has been critical of former president Donald Trump's immigration policies.
+Gonzalez has been critical of former and current president Donald Trump's immigration policies.
 In 2017, Gonzalez ended a partnership with ICE—which his department had participated in since 2008—where ten specially-trained Harris County officers were assigned to determine the immigration status of suspects in the Harris County jail.
 The officers were re-deployed.
 That same year, Gonzalez opposed a proposed state law banning sanctuary cities for illegal immigrants, and requiring local officials to cooperate with federal immigration authorities.
 In 2018, Gonzalez criticized US immigration policy, saying "children should not be in immigration detention", and "I do not support #ICERaids that threaten to deport millions of undocumented immigrants".
 In 2019, Gonzalez barred his officers from participating in raids by ICE to detain and deport illegal immigrants.